vrockai/pipeline-test/docs/content.md

 ---

-## Combining Bifidobacterium longum subsp. infantis and human milk oligosaccharides synergistically increases short chain fatty acid production ex vivo
+## Combining Bifidobacterium longum subsp. infantis and human milk oligosaccharides synergistically increases short chain fatty acid production ex vivo.
+ 07.08.2024, _F De Bruyn, K James, G Cottenet, M Dominick, J Katja_

+_Humans, Milk, Human, Oligosaccharides, Fatty Acids, Volatile, Infant, Bifidobacterium longum subspecies infantis, Bifidobacterium, Probiotics, Gastrointestinal Microbiome, Feces, Female, Synbiotics, Child, Preschool_
+To enhance health benefits, a probiotic can be co-administered with a metabolizable prebiotic forming a synergistic synbiotic.
+We assessed the synergies resulting from combining Bifidobacterium longum subsp. infantis LMG 11588 and an age-adapted blend of six human milk oligosaccharides (HMOs) in ex vivo colonic incubation bioreactors seeded with fecal background microbiota from infant and toddler donors.
+When HMOs were combined with B. infantis LMG 11588, they were rapidly and completely consumed.
+This resulted in increased short chain fatty acid (SCFA) production compared to the summed SCFA production from individual ingredients (synergy).
+Remarkably, HMOs were partially consumed for specific infant donors in the absence of B. infantis LMG 11588, yet all donors showed increased SCFA production upon B. infantis LMG 11588 supplementation.
+We found specific bacterial taxa associated with the differential response pattern to HMOs.
+Our study shows the importance of carefully selecting pre- and probiotic into a synergistic synbiotic that could benefit infants.

 [Source](https://www.nature.com/articles/s42003-024-06628-1)

+10.1038/s42003-024-06628-1

 ---